-Students examine key micro- and macro- economic concepts and their relevance to managerial decision making within today's rapidly changing business environment.
-Microeconomics involves the study of how businesses interact with their customers and competitors.
-Macroeconomics is the study of the forces that broadly impact national and global economic activity.
-Upon completion of this course students will be able to strategically apply economic principles for the benefit of their organization.
+Students will examine key micro- and macro- economic concepts and their relevance to managerial decision making within today's rapidly changing business environment.
+Through studying microeconomics, students will gain understanding of how businesses interact with their customers and competitors.
+Our study of macroeconomics will help students assess business impacts on the national and global scale.